 Even though I made the substitutions in the recipe for convenience, using all ground beef shaved a little off the cost, too, and so did using plain milk instead of the evaporated milk, and of course, only using 1 can of tomato sauce instead of two is a savings.

 For simple pantry ingredients like tomato sauce, look for sales and stock up.
 If you’re not sure what a great sale price is for any of your normal pantry items, keep a price book.
 You can keep a price book on the computer or in a notebook or binder.
 When you purchase an item, jot down when, where, and the price you bought the item at.
-There’s no need to keep track of every item you buy, especially if you buy it rarely, but it is worthwhile to keep track of ingredients you use often.
+There’s no need to keep track of every item you buy, especially if you buy it rarely, but it is worthwhile to keep track of the ingredients you use often.
 That’s most likely where the majority of your food budget is going.

 Nathalie Duprees Meatloaf